abbaskhancs/mda-housing/scope.md

 ## Assumptions
 - Single‑tenant system for demo; multi‑tenant not required.
 - Minimal user directory with hardcoded demo users/roles for MVP.
-- Local MinIO for object storage; replaceable with S3 later.
+Local Postgres and MinIO installed natively (no Docker) for the demo; can be swapped with containers later.

 ## Risks & Mitigations